rooa/eve/paper/main.md

 a held out validation set stalls. @smith2017cyclical proposes a schedule where the learning rate is varied cyclically between a range of values.

-@schaul2013no takes up the more ambitious goal of completely eliminating the learning rate parameter, with a second-order method that computes the diagonal Hessian using the bbprop algorithm[@lecun1998efficient].
+@schaul2013no take up the more ambitious goal of completely eliminating the learning rate parameter, with a second-order method that computes the diagonal Hessian using the bbprop algorithm[@lecun1998efficient].
 Note, however, that the method is only applicable under mean squared error loss.
 Finally, for convex